 If you know a contested separation is inevitable, what can you do to protect your interests?

 Being proactive is often the key to success.
-The sooner you connect with an expert in family law in Minneapolis, the more likely it is that you can control your costs and reach the results you want.
+The sooner you connect with an expert in family law in Minnesota, the more likely it is that you can control your costs and reach the results you want.

 At R. Leigh Frost Law, we’ve worked with hundreds of divorce cases.
 That includes contested, uncontested, and mediation services in the earliest stages of separation.
 Our clients have learned that personalized legal advice is essential to a faster, less costly divorce.

 Call us at (612) 286-8537 for a consultation.